B1) PCFG

 Evolution over derivations:

-After 5 uses, rule A becomes impossible and fin is forced.
+After 5 uses, rule A becomes impossible and end is forced.

 What this allows:

 A PCFG has fixed probabilities.
 The same non-terminal always has the same distribution, regardless of the derivation history.
-This is called the Markov property (or “memoryless”): the probability of a choice depends only on the current state, not on how it was reached.
+This is called the Markov property (or “memoryless”): the probability of a choice depends only on the current state, not on how we got there.

-Markovian (memoryless): Imagine a deck of cards where, after each draw, you put the card back in the deck and shuffle.
-It doesn’t matter if you drew the ace of spades in the previous turn — the probability of drawing it again remains exactly the same (1/52).
-The deck “doesn’t remember” past draws.
-A PCFG works this way: S always has the same probabilities.
+Markovian (memoryless): Imagine a card game where, after each draw, you put the card back in the deck and shuffle.
+It doesn’t matter if you drew the ace of spades in the previous round — the probability of drawing it again remains exactly the same ($1/52$).
+The deck “does not remember” past draws.
+A PCFG works like this: S always has the same probabilities.

 Non-Markovian (with memory): Now imagine the same game, but without putting the cards back.
 You draw the ace of spades: 51 cards remain.
 You draw the king of hearts: 50 cards remain.
-With each draw, the composition of the deck changes, and the probabilities of all remaining cards are modified.
-The deck “remembers” the complete history.
-BP3’s dynamic weights work this way: each use of a rule modifies its weight, and thus the probability distribution for the next choice.
+With each draw, the composition of the deck changes and the probabilities of all remaining cards are modified.
+The deck “remembers” the full history.
+BP3’s dynamic weights work like this: each use of a rule modifies its weight, and therefore the probability distribution for the next choice.

 Applications of PCFGs